Nicovz21/TeamA5/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enemies.md

 ## Enemy Subclass

-In the `Enemies` package, there are currently three subclasses of the `Enemy` class -- `BugEnemy`, `DinosaurEnemy`, and `Fireball`.
+In the `Enemies` package, there are currently three main subclasses of the `Enemy` class -- `BugEnemy`, `DinosaurEnemy`, and `Fireball`.
-Each one of these classes defines an enemy in the game, which can be seen in the game's one level.
+Each one of these classes defines an enemy in the game, which can be seen in the game's test level.
+All of the remaining enemies in the game are in some way based off of these (especially the dinosaur).

 Enemies can also set a few attributes such as:
 - **isRespawnable** -- if the enemy respawns when it becomes inactive and then active again or not; if set to false, the enemy will be "left in place" next time it becomes active